Medication for Tuberculosis

 Follow Your Treatment Plan

-Follow the instructions on your prescription and any instructions your doctor gives you.
-Your TB won’t go away otherwise.
-Even if you are not having any symptoms, take all your medication.
+Follow the instructions on your prescription.
+Follow any instructions your doctor gives you.
+This is the only way to make your TB go away.
+Take all of your medications, even if you are not having any symptoms.

 Go for Follow-Up

 If you have TB infection or disease, go for follow-up exams.
-Exams help to make sure any medication you’re given is working and see if the status of your TB has changed.
-The only way to cure TB is to take all of your medication as prescribed.
+Exams help to make sure any medication you’re given is working.
+It's also when your provider can check to see if your TB is getting better wor worse.
+The only way to cure TB is to take all of your medication as instructed.

 For More Information